Size6-8 feet (2-2.4 m)

-- Viviparous; the embryos develop within the mother’s uterus and are nourished by yolk sac placenta; female gives birth to live young.
+- Viviparous; the embryos develop within the mother’s uterus and are nourished by the yolk sac placenta; females give birth to live young.

-- May give birth to up to 11 pups per litter; average litter has 5-6 pups.
+- May give birth to up to 11 pups per litter; the average litter has 5-6 pups.

 - When born, pups are typically 1.6-2.6 feet (0.5-0.8 m).